herifauzan/backend-best-practices/README.md

 ## Release checklist

-When you are ready to release, remember to check off everything on your release checklist!
-The resulting peace of mind, repeatability and dependability is a great boon.
+Ketika sudah siap untuk rilis, ingatlah untuk mengecek semua pada rilis checklist!
+Hasil yang memuaskan, repeatability and dependability adalah bonus.

 You *do* have one, right?
 If you don't, here is a good generic starting point for you: